 "Years after you are gone, people will look at your work and you will be remembered.
 Excellent images."(Stephen Wall Morris is a stablished professional photographer)

 I have being photographing in two languages.
 The first one is the demanding language about the materialistic and tangible realism, that publicity and entertainment has being influencing the public as standard quality.
-Although its quality is mainly on its technical aspects that usually makes photography more profitable, for my personal and conceptual projects I have being trying to work less with.
+Although its quality is mainly on its technical aspects that usually makes photography more profitable, but for my personal and conceptual projects I have being trying to work less with.

 The second one is the language referring to the world of ideas.
 The kind of work that when we look at, it gives a tick, and suddenly we are nowhere everywhere, as if the time has stopped and is restrained in the work itself.
 This is what I have being looking for and its is not an easy task.

 What most people haven't realized yet, is that the media has a lot to do about the message content.
-As Nail Postman once said, "technology is the biggest ideology of all".
+As Neil Postman once said, "technology is the biggest ideology of all".
 This is the main reason I photograph with analog cameras and old tools.
 It is not about being wistful but about what Cicero would call the avoidance of the sense corruption.
 After all, soon or later we always go back to our roots, looking for something left behind.
 Specially when a culture becomes dominated by entertainment language.

 My previous exhibition include: The Digital Darkroom in New Zealand (2010), Oisin Gallery in Ireland (2011/2012) and 'Art - Frisör' in Germany (2014).